Welcome... the lower north shore of Sydney is a wonderful place to live.

 If you require help with interpreting or translation, contact the Translating and Interpreting Service (TIS) 13 14 50 and ask for an interpreter in your language to contact North Sydney Council on 9936 8100.
 This is a free service for Council related enquiries (further details below).

-Sydney Multicultural Community Services now have an office in Waverton providing settlement services for newly arrived refugees and migrants.
-For further details and to find out what is available in the North Sydney area, contact or visit: The Community Development Officer/Caseworker, Sydney Multicultural Community Services Inc, 96 Bank Street, North Sydney.
-Phone: 02 9955 3952 Email: firstname.lastname@example.org Web: www.sydneymcs.org.au
+Sydney Multicultural Community Services provide settlement services for newly arrived refugees and migrants.
+For further details and to find out what is available in the North Sydney area, contact or visit: Phone: 02 9955 3952 Email: email@example.com Address: 96 Bank Street, North Sydney

 Children's Services Guide

-North Sydney Council produces a Children's Services Guide which is also available with translation in Chinese, Japanese and Korean.
-Further details of Children's Services can be found on the website as well as schools in the area.
+North Sydney Council produces a Children's Services Guide which is available with explanatory notes in Chinese, Hindi, Japanese, Korean and Spanish.
+For further details, go to the Children's Services webpage.

 TIS Translation Service